wgong/code2cloud/README.md

 # Code-to-Cloud
 > ***Speed up software innovation from code to cloud***

-This is a project I completed during the Insight DevOps program (New York, Jan 2019)
+This project was completed during the Insight DevOps program (New York, Jan 2019)

 ## Business Problem
-How to streamline software development process by leveraging DevOps tool such as Jenkins?
+How to streamline software development process by leveraging DevOps best practice and tools such as Jenkins, CI/CD?

-The goal is to help IT automate test > build > release process so that developer can focus on coding features.
+Our goal is to help IT automate test > build > deliver > deploy processes so that developer can focus on coding features.

-The benefits to business are faster time-to-market speed, productivity gain and cost savings.
+Business benefits include faster time-to-market speed, productivity gain and cost savings.

 DevOps CI/CD Pipeline
 ----------------------